Microbiological Findings and Antibiotic Treatment of Pneumonia: a single-centre retrospective descriptive study

 Abstract

-Background: Both national and regional guidelines are regularly published in order to ensure correct diagnosing and treatment of pneumonia contemporary with limiting unnecessary use of antibiotics.
-Recent studies have shown microbiological findings that question the recommendations in the Danish guidelines.
-This study aimed to report the aetiology, antibiotic treatment and guideline-adherence in the empirical management of patients hospitalised with pneumonia.
-Methods: In this retrospective descriptive study, all adults hospitalised with pneumonia at the Emergency Department of Aalborg University Hospital, Denmark, in the period between November 2021 and June 2022 were included.
-Patients who were primarily admitted because of COVID-19 were excluded.
-Hospital records were reviewed, and the microbiological data and the antibiotic therapy were analysed.
-Results: The study included 306 patients with a median age of 77 years.
-In total, 42% of the patients had chronic obstructive pulmonary disease (COPD), 16% had been hospitalised within the last 28 days and 8% were immunocompromised.
-The majority had a CURB-65 score below 2 (73%).
-In total, 97% had minimum one microbiological testing of which the proportion of positive findings was 26%.
+Background: National and regional guidelines aim to ensure accurate diagnosis and treatment of pneumonia while limiting unnecessary antibiotic use.
+Recent studies have questioned some recommendations in Danish guidelines.
+We examined the causes of pneumonia, antibiotic choices, and adherence to guidelines in the initial (empirical) management of adults hospitalized with pneumonia.
+Methods: Retrospective descriptive study of all adults hospitalized at the Emergency Department of Aalborg University Hospital, Denmark, from November 2021 to June 2022.
+Patients primarily admitted for COVID-19 were excluded.
+Hospital records were reviewed; microbiology results and antibiotic therapy were analyzed.
+Results: 306 patients, median age 77 years.
+Overall, 42% had COPD, 16% had been hospitalized within the previous 28 days, and 8% were immunocompromised.
+Most had a CURB-65 score below 2 (73%); CURB-65 is a standard pneumonia severity score, where higher scores indicate more severe illness.
+In total, 97% had at least one microbiological test, and 26% had positive findings.
 The most frequently identified pathogen was influenza A (22%).
-The dominant bacterial pathogen was Haemophilus influenzae (16%) followed by Staphylococcus aureus (10%).
-H. influenzae was the dominant bacterial pathogen amongst both COPD patients and non-COPD patients.
-S. aureus was the most frequently detected pathogen in patients with a CURB-65 score of 3-5 (23%).
-Regarding the antibiotic treatment, 40% of the immunocompetent patients with community-acquired pneumonia (CAP) did not receive correct empirical treatment in adherence to the regional guidelines.
-The major reason for non-adherence to guidelines was overtreatment with broad-spectrum antibiotics.
-At admission time, the most frequently prescribed empirical antibiotics were amoxicillin/clavulanic acid (32%), piperacillin/tazobactam monotherapy (21%) and penicillin monotherapy (18%), respectively.
-The median length of the antibiotic treatment was 8 days.
-Conclusion: Our study showed that H. influenzae was the dominant bacterial finding amongst both COPD and non-COPD patients with pneumonia.
-Amoxicillin/clavulanic acid was the most frequently prescribed antibiotic at admission time.
-In total, 40% of the immunocompetent patients with CAP did not receive empirical antibiotic treatment in adherence to the regional guidelines.
-The main reason for non-adherence to guidelines was overtreatment with broad-spectrum antibiotics.
+Among bacteria, Haemophilus influenzae (16%) was most common, followed by Staphylococcus aureus (10%).
+H. influenzae was the leading bacterial finding in both COPD and non-COPD patients.
+S. aureus was most frequently detected in patients with a CURB-65 score of 3-5 (23%).
+Regarding empirical antibiotics (started before test results), 40% of immunocompetent patients with community-acquired pneumonia (CAP) did not receive treatment consistent with regional guidelines, mainly due to overtreatment with broad-spectrum antibiotics.
+On admission, the most commonly prescribed empirical antibiotics were amoxicillin/clavulanic acid (32%), piperacillin/tazobactam monotherapy (21%), and penicillin monotherapy (18%).
+The median length of antibiotic treatment was 8 days.
+Conclusion: H. influenzae was the dominant bacterial finding among both COPD and non-COPD patients with pneumonia.
+Amoxicillin/clavulanic acid was the most frequently started antibiotic on admission.
+Overall, 40% of immunocompetent CAP patients received empirical therapy not in line with regional guidelines, mainly due to unnecessary use of broad-spectrum antibiotics.

 Keywords